rock7/RockBLOCK-9704/README.md

   Sending an full payload MO message (up to 100 kB + 2 B CRC) may take **around 2 minutes** under good conditions.
 In areas with **poor signal**, this could take longer. **Use timeouts of several minutes**, not seconds.

   Only transmit when:
-  - You have good signal a clear view fo the sky
+  - You have good signal and a clear view of the sky
   - You handle it in a way blocking does not impact your the main application flow.

 ### ⬇️ Receiving Mobile-Terminated (MT) Messages